All Episodes

 If you become obsessed with telling everybody how you feel, the odds are you're not going to do anything.

-Most people obsessed with telling everybody how they feel, don't get anything done.
+Most people obsessed with telling everybody how they feel don't get anything done.

-And they get nothing done.
+They become bureaucrats and they get nothing done.

 Leaders don't have time to tell you how they feel.

-Because they're getting grief all the time.
+Most leaders feel like crap because they're getting grief all the time.

 They don't have time to deal with that because they're leading something.